MRingive/thejourneyof/_posts/2021-99-99-think-week.markdown

 [Explaining happiness][explaining-happiness-paper] also suggests that we should focus on domains where hedonic adaptation is less complete.
 Areas such as family and health are more important than income, comfort, and material goods.

-Finally, the [World happiness report 2012][world-happiness-report-2012].[^fn-world-happiness-reports] The first entry suggested by [Google Scholar][google-scholar] for the search term "happiness" and cited by 2515.[^fn-my-research-methods]
+Finally, the [World Happiness Report 2012][world-happiness-report-2012].[^fn-world-happiness-reports] The first entry suggested by [Google Scholar][google-scholar] for the search term "happiness" and cited by 2515.[^fn-my-research-methods]

 The following table from Appendix B shows the _"Effects on life evaluation of each factor, as a multiple of the effect of a 30% increase in income"_: